dengsauve/College-Work/README.md

 ## SCC Software Development
 #### All code by Dennis Sauve, not for use by other students' homework assignments.

-Currently studying in a two year (then 4 year) software development program, this repo will be the source of all my work.
+Currently studying in a 4 year Bachelor's of Science in Computer Science program, this repo will be the source of all my work.

 ### SCC Certifications
 * .NET Developer